couchbaselabs/CouchChat-iOS/README.md

 Launch the Sync Gateway with the path to the config file in the root of this repository (`sync-gateway-config.json`).

-This config file contains the public address that your iOS app will contact.
-So you'll need to edit it to change that address (under the `browserid.origin` field) to match the URL you added to `AppDelegate.m`.
+This config file does not contain the public (or LAN) address that your iOS app will contact.
+The Gateway needs to be aware of that address in order for Persona authentication to work properly.
+So you'll provide that address as a command line option.
+It should match the URL you added to `AppDelegate.m`.

-So your launch path will look something like:
+So your launch command will look something like:

-    ./sync_gateway ~/code/CouchChat-iOS/sync-gateway-config.json
+    sync_gateway -personaOrigin="http://animal.local:4984/" ~/code/CouchChat-iOS/sync-gateway-config.json

+Note that the origin must be an *exact match* include trailing slash.

+The example config file uses an in-memory Walrus bucket, so all your data will be lost when the Sync Gateway exits.
+To avoid this you can edit the `databases.sync_gateway.server` property to point to an existing directory where you'd like to store your data.
+In production you should replace the `walrus:` url with a URL to Couchbase Server's 8091 port.

+### How the data flows

 The sync function in that config file determines how data flows between mobile devices, or it can throw an error if a given update is not allowed to proceed.
 Read the Sync Gateway documentation for more details.